RSS

 16. Any tips on maintaining [insert system]?

-Many homebuyers are unfamiliar with the systems in a house.
-These are vital questions for the home inspector during and after an inspection because they can help the owners maintain the home and prevent emergencies for decades.
+Many homebuyers are unfamiliar with a house's systems.
+These are vital questions for the home inspector during and after an inspection, as they can help owners maintain the home and prevent emergencies for decades.
 Ask about the maintenance of systems like the following:

 • HVAC systems